 John Cherry claimed Pakistani children would fail to "rise to the top" and some nationalities were "uncertain" what hard work is about.

-The Tories had already begun action to suspend Mr Cherry before his resignation.
+The Tories had begun action to suspend Mr Cherry before his resignation.
 A spokesman described the comments as "totally unacceptable" and said they "do not reflect the views of the Conservative Party".